desultory/ugrd/docs/configuration.md

 * `root_subvol` - Set the desired root subvolume.
 * `_base_mount_path` (/root_base) Sets where the subvolume selector mounts the base filesytem to scan for subvolumes.

+#### ugrd.fs.resume

+When enabled, attempts to resume after hibernation if resume= is passed on the kernel command line.

 ### Cryptographic modules

 Several cryptographic modules are provided, mostly to assist in mounting encrypted volumes and handling keyfiles.